CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 Supported hardware & software
 =============================

-In order to run DRAKVUF Sandbox, your setup must fullfill all of the listed requirements:
+In order to run DRAKVUF Sandbox, your setup must fulfill all of the listed requirements:

 * Processor: Intel processor with VT-x and EPT features (:ref:`how to check <check-cpu>`).
-* Host system: Debian 11 Bullseye/Ubuntu 20.04 Focal with at least 2 core CPU and 5 GB RAM, running GRUB as bootloader.
+* Host system: Debian 12 Bookworm/Ubuntu 22.04 (Jammy Jellyfish) with at least 2 core CPU and 8 GB RAM, running GRUB as bootloader.
+* Host linux kernel version: 5.11+ recommended
-* Guest system: Windows 7 (x64), Windows 10 (x64; experimental support)
+* Guest system: Windows 10 (x64, 22H2 recommended), Windows 7 (x64)

-DRAKVUF Sandbox toolkit is based on `Karton project <https://karton-core.readthedocs.io/en/latest/>`_ so it also requires:

-* Redis server
-* S3 object storage, most recommended is `MinIO <https://min.io/>`_
+* Hypervisor: Xen (at least 4.17, 4.19 recommended)

 Nested virtualization: